What would the world be like without innovation?

 These stages have specific indicators, like profit and sales, brand recognition, customer engagement, etc. In every phase of the product life cycle, a different department is responsible for the primary efforts, decision-makers focus on a particular thing, and marketers develop different strategies.

 This is when the product enters the market, a stage also known as the market development period.
 At this time, you usually have to:

 - Build the brand and acquire customer acceptance by promoting the product

 - Build a base of early adopters and endorsers

 - Manage intellectual property rights

 There is no specific time that this stage has; it heavily depends on the type of product.
 Usually, the higher the demand for the product is, the sooner the transition to the next phase will come.
-Therefore, it’s key to make sure that there is a market for it when you launch your product, or your marketing department can create one.
+Therefore, it’s vital to make sure that there is a market for it when you launch your product or your marketing department can create one.

 This introductory stage is one of the riskiest ones.
 Here are some hazards you should be ready to face:

 - Low level of profits